-Thank you ever so much for reading, and if you have any feedback, please don’t hesitate to contact me on Twitter – @ABronsSmith
+If you have any feedback, or want to discuss it further, you can always contact me on Twitter – @ABronsSmith